MarioniLab/sagenet/README.rst

     python setup.py install #or pip install `

-The dependency ``torch-geometric`` should be installed separately, corresponding the system specefities, look at `this <https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html>`_ for the instructions.
+The dependency ``torch-geometric`` should be installed separately, corresponding the system specefities, look at `this link <https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html>`_ for instructions.

 Support and contribute
 -------------------------------